-Did you know that a third of your tastebuds become numb while flying, affecting the way you taste certain foods and spices?
+Did you know that a third of your taste buds become numb while flying, affecting the way you taste certain foods and spices?
 But that doesn’t mean that you still cannot enjoy a five-star meal above the clouds.
-In fact, many world-class airlines dedicate themselves to make sure passengers in first and business class dine on only the best, while creating unique cuisines that will take your tastebuds on a journey.
+In fact, many world-class airlines dedicate themselves to make sure passengers in first and business class dine on only the best while creating unique cuisines that will take their taste buds on a journey.
 But who has the best?
 After searching high and low, we gathered our sources to bring to you the top ten airlines that have won us over for having the best international cuisines served above 30,000 feet.

 #1: Singapore Airlines

 It shouldn’t be a surprise that Singapore Airlines (SIA) is at the top of our list.
 The airline has won the World’s Best Airline several years in a row.
 And the food?
 It’s out of this world.
 SIA uses a “pressurized tasting room” to make sure each piece tastes anything but bland.
 Some of our favorites are Cantonese roast duck with vegetables and steamed rice, rigatoni in a parmesan butter sauce served with grilled porcini and leek, and grilled prawns in Parmigiano sauce with sauteed spinach and parpadella pasta in zucchini coat.

 Passengers in suites, first class, business class, and premium economy can Book the Cook (pre-order a meal) 24 hours before departure, and choose from a variety of Asian and Western menu options curated by eight world-renowned chefs.
 Yes, eight!
 These culinary artists are dedicated to creating dishes with the freshest ingredients, and as seasons change, so do their cuisines.